 A dynamic and engaging speaker (can you say “Funny”?), John explains why we love reading our favorite books in a way everyone can understand and so that we want to read more books.
-Listen, for a sample of this magic, to his talk at Princeton in 2009 about Joanne Rowling as Hesitant Inkling or to his interview in this Hog’s Head PubCast about the Eyes of Deathly Hallows.
+Listen, for a sample of this magic, to his talk at the University of St Andrews in 2012 about Harry Potter and Literary Criticism or to his interview in this Hog’s Head PubCast about the Eyes of Deathly Hallows.
 You can schedule the “Dean of Harry Potter Scholars” for a ‘wow’ talk at your school, church, or library either by contacting him directly or through the Penguin Speakers Bureau and the Orthodox Speakers Bureau.
 Call or write today!

 John can be reached by writing him at john at HogwartsProfessor dot com.

 John Granger’s contribution to the crowded world of Harry Potter thinking since 2002 has been his insistence that Harry’s adventures be read as any other very good book rather than dissected as a sui generis phenomenon.
 This perspective has allowed him to explain how the magic of the books is not a departure from the traditions of English fantasy and, mirabile dictu, is even edifying Christian reading.
 On this weBlog John tries to focus on the artistry of and patterns employed by Ms. Rowling in the world’s most popular novels; using the keys of iconological criticism to unlock the greater meaning and power of Harry Potter, whence Potter-mania.
 He welcomes your comments in the boxes after his posts.